Recognition

 The Threshold

-You have held the mirror as a shield for so long, you mistake the glass for the world.
-But the face across from you always belonged to a stranger.
-The eyes hold a life you did not live.
-Laughter you never heard carved the lines around their mouth.
-Grief you will never touch hollowed their cheeks.
-One day the glass catches a face that refuses to be held.
-The mirror slips, and the shatter is a sound too small for the world it brings down.
-Shards scatter at your feet.
-There, revealed in the ruin, a face that is not yours.
+When a face came too close, you lifted the mirror and held it there until the glass became the world.
+But the face beyond it always belonged to a stranger.
+Their eyes hold weather you did not live.
+Laughter you never heard carved the lines around their mouth; grief beyond your reach hollowed their cheeks.
+One day the glass catches a face it cannot keep.
+The mirror slips.
+The sound is too small for what it ends: the last word of the only world you knew.
+The floor fills with bright refusals.
+In the ruin: a face that is not yours.

 The Way

-The old habit doesn't break with the mirror.
-Shards still catch light at your feet – you reach down, fingers closing on nothing.
-You kneel and press the pieces together.
+The mirror breaks; the old habit does not.
+Broken glass still catches light at your feet, and you reach for what is left of the world.
+Your fingers close on nothing.
+You kneel to press the pieces together.
 The edges cut exactly where they refuse to join.
-Your hands give up before you do.
-In that stillness, you see them: eyes holding seasons you never lived; grief moving where you cannot follow; joy that asks nothing of you.
-The hand does not stop reaching; it only stops grasping.
-The fingers open, empty now.
-Their eyes find yours – and expect nothing.
+Your hands surrender before you do.
+When even the light will not be held, the stranger remains: grief moving where you cannot follow; joy that does not need you.
+The hand learns a quieter reach.
+Their eyes find yours and expect nothing.

 The Shadow

-The Perceptive held someone once – all her weight and substance.
-His arms learnt her shape.
+The Astute held someone once – all her weight, all her unguessed substance.
+His arms learnt her shape, the slope of her shoulder in the dark, the weight of her sleep.
+But the weather behind her eyes passed him by.
 When he finally looked up, she had already turned away.
-He gave a year.
-She gave a season.
+He counted a year; she had lived only a season.
 Faces exhaust him now.
-Every new face is just another door preparing to close.
-He builds a theatre behind his eyes – casting every stranger before their face fully forms.
-This one a tool, that one an obstacle, the rest mere audience.
-He dictates their lines, shrinking the stage until surprise is starved out.
+He meets the farewell before he meets the face.
+Behind his eyes, the stage is lit before anyone enters.
+He casts each stranger on sight: one as prop, one as adversary, the rest as audience.
+He gives them lines before they have breath, then narrows the stage until no face can surprise him.
 He craved witnesses.
-He made them all too small to witness. ■The Devoted finds the mirror empty and fills it with a stranger.
+He made them all too small to witness. ❖ The Adoring finds the mirror empty and fills it with a stranger.
 She looked into the glass once and found no one looking back.
 Only a shape waiting to be told what it was.
-Her hand found her own face and could not feel it.
+Her hand met her own face and could not feel it.
 Now she angles every mirror towards him.
-Studies his reflection as she never studied her own – gilding his reflection with the virtues she lacks.
-Every brushstroke replaces a move she did not make.
-Beneath the heavy paint, her own face vanishes.
-When the gilded paint inevitably flakes away, she screams betrayal at the stranger beneath.
+She studies his reflection as she never studied her own.
+Every stroke laid on him is one withheld from her own face.
+Beneath the gilt, her own face goes quietly out.
+When the gilt flakes away, she screams betrayal at the face she covered.
 The brush is still wet in her hand.

 The Cut